 If time goes back, I would have changed the tools a little:

 - I would get the new shiny LED lighting that can be mounted to the desk behind the screens.
-There are many lighting setups like this but I think the newest one out there is the Elgato Key Light.
+There are many lighting setups like this but I think the newest one out there is the Elgato Key Light (Update: I have received mixed feedback about the quality of the Elgato Key Light, so this is NOT a recommendation.
+Please do your homework and assess before buying).
 The lightning itself is not a problem, but setting the lightning every time is just too tedious.

 - I would get an easy-setup green screen, also Elgato has a collapsible green screen that can be easily setup/taken off.
 For the same reason, setting this thing up and tearing it down just takes an uncomfortable time.
 In addition to the wrinkles problem above.